-CHESTER COUNTY INTERMEDIATE UNIT - Speech, vision and hearing assistance are provided through teachers/therapists from the Chester County Intermediate Unit.
+CHESTER COUNTY INTERMEDIATE UNIT - Speech and expressive language services along with vision and hearing assistance is provided through teachers/therapists from the Chester County Intermediate Unit.

-AUSTILL'S - Students who require services in occupational and/or physical therapy receive assistance from Austill's.
+AUSTILL'S REHABILITATION SERVICES - Students who require services in occupational and/or physical therapy receive assistance from Austill's Rehabilitation Services.
 Specially trained therapists provide instruction according to the needs of the child.
-Students with speech and expressive language, OT and/or PT concerns are referred to BAST (the Behavioral Academic Support Team).
+Students with OT and/or PT concerns are referred to the Instructional Support Team.
 This referral can originate from the school or home.